 A search fund is an investment vehicle, conceived in 1984, through which investors financially support an entrepreneur’s efforts to locate, acquire, manage, and grow a privately held company.

-The model offers relatively inexperienced professionals with limited capital resources a quick path to managing a company in which they have a meaningful ownership position.
+The model offers relatively inexperienced entrepreneurs with limited capital resources a quick path to managing a company in which they have a meaningful ownership position.

-Since 1996, the Stanford Graduate School of Business CES has conducted a series of studies on the performance of search funds (see links below).
-The CES has identified and tracked more than 177 search funds raised since 1984; many of them have purchased companies in the United States and Canada.
-The growing cohort of international funds located throughout western Europe, Latin America, and India are now tracked by our counterparts at IESE Business School in Barcelona, Spain.
+Since 1996, CES has conducted a series of studies on the performance of search funds (see links below).
+CES has identified and tracked more than 400 search funds raised since 1984 in the United States and Canada.
+The growing cohort of international funds located throughout western Europe, Latin America, and India are tracked by our counterparts at IESE Business School in Barcelona, Spain.

-A 2013 CES analysis of 134 qualifying search funds found the aggregate pre-tax internal rate of return to be 34.9%, and the aggregate pre-tax return on invested capital to be 10.0x.
+A 2020 CES analysis of 401 qualifying search funds (linked below) found the aggregate pre-tax internal rate of return to be 32.6%, and the aggregate pre-tax return on invested capital to be 5.5x.